cypress-io/cypress-documentation/source/api/commands/invoke.md

   milliseconds: 2000,
   title: 'async task'
 })

 // log message appears after 2 seconds cy.log('after invoke')

 // assert UI
 getTodoItems().should('have.length', 1).first().contains('async task')
 ```

+`getVuex()` in this example is a function that returns the Vuex data store wrapped inside Cypress object to allow E2E tests to access the application state.
+For that the application saved itself as "window.app".

+{% note info %}
+This example comes from the recipe {% url "Vue + Vuex + REST" https://github.com/cypress-io/cypress-example-recipes %}
+{% endnote %}

 # Notes